Social Determinants of Health – Society

 Sense of Belonging to Canada was measured using the following question, “How would you describe your sense of belonging to Canada?”
 The possible response categories included: very strong, somewhat strong, somewhat weak, very weak, no opinion.

-- Across Canada, NL ranked fourth for the proportion of individuals reporting a strong sense of belonging to Canada (1=best and 10=worst).
+- In Q2 2022, NL ranked fourth for the proportion of individuals reporting a strong sense of belonging to Canada and in Q4 2024, NL ranked seventh (tied with BC) (1=best and 10=worst).

 Satisfaction with Time Use